-Interestingly enough, the original location of the pool and hot springs remains, as does the site of the club house.
-The original club house has been remodeled, and today, Sassafras Eclectic Food Joint operates one of the best restaurants in Carson City from this historic site.
-Though mineral water is not being bottled by the Carson Brewing Company anymore, the Shoe Tree Brewing Company has moved in to the property and offers award winning beers that have garnered national attention.
-Mastering nightlife, delicious meals, original craft beers, and hot water—not much has changed on these historic grounds 150+ years later.
+The original location of the pool and hot springs remains, as does the site of the clubhouse.
+The original clubhouse has been remodeled, and Carson Hot Springs shares the property with Sassafras Eclectic Food Joint, which operates one of the best restaurants in Carson City from this historic locale.
+While mineral water is not being bottled by the Carson Brewing Company anymore, the Shoe Tree Brewing Company has also settled into the property and offers award-winning beers garnering national attention.
+Pros at nightlife, a damn good meal, locally adored original craft beers, and hot water—not much has changed on these historic grounds 150+ years later.

-The hot springs naturally flow out of the ground from 35,000 feet below the Earth’s surface, and loaded with all the good minerals, including: sodium, sulfate, chloride, silica, potassium, calcium, fluoride, magnesium, and lithium.
-Together, these natural mineral springs promote strengthened protein in hair, nails and skin, rid the body from poisons, help muscles relax and function properly, balance iron content in the blood, and increase tranquility.
+The hot springs naturally flow out of the ground from 35,000 feet below the Earth’s surface and are loaded with all the good minerals, including sodium, sulfate, chloride, silica, potassium, calcium, fluoride, magnesium, and lithium.
+The benefits of these natural mineral springs can include strengthened hair, skin, and nail protein; the reduction of body toxins; more relaxed muscles; and increased feelings of tranquility.

 Saunas are included with all admission, and visitors are encouraged to bring their own towels.
 Lockers are provided, but please be sure to bring your own lock.
 If you do not have your own towel or lock, these items are available for sale at the front desk.
-No alcohol or coolers are allowed at the hot springs location.
+No alcohol or coolers are permitted.